ResourcesArt and Academic News

-The RAAMP video practica seek to explore the challenges that museum professionals face at their institutions, as well as the strategies, processes, and solutions they use to solve them.
-Videos, supplemental readings, references, and other related material are added to the RAAMP repository of publicly accessible resources to promote discourse related to the role of academic art museums, and their contribution to the educational mission of their parent institutions.
+The RAAMP video practica sought to explore the challenges that museum professionals face at their institutions, as well as the strategies, processes, and solutions they use to solve them.
+Videos, supplemental readings, references, and other related material were added to the RAAMP repository of publicly accessible resources to promote discourse related to the role of academic art museums, and their contribution to the educational mission of their parent institutions.
 Produced by RAAMP’s stakeholders, CAA Committees, and partner organizations, these videos address topics such as course assessment, incorporating museum collections into curriculum, advocating for your museum’s mission, and leveraging campus partnerships.

 - Integrating Curricula and Exhibitions

 - Research at the Academic Art Museum